McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 ![PSICHE tomogram](images/SOLEIL_PSICHE_tomogram.png)

-In reality, or when using the Fluorescence sample, the fluorescence, Rayleigh and Compton scattering sum-up on the transmission tomogram, and appear as a 'background'.
+In reality, or when using the Fluorescence sample, the fluorescence, Rayleigh and Compton scattering sum-up on the transmission tomogram, and contribute as a 'background'.

 ### Sample rotation: simulate a sinogram